What is your study programme?

 What happens next?

-• The study progress committee will decide whether you have a valid reason for not obtaining sufficient ECTS.
+• The study progress committee will decide whether you have a valid reason for not obtaining sufficient ECTS and might invite you for a hearing to discuss your situation.

-• You will receive feedback on your request for dispensation from SPM before 1 September.
+• You will receive an official response before 1 September.

-• If your dispensation request is granted, the IND will not be informed.
-Read more on uva.nl/visaExternal link.
+• If your dispensation request is granted, the Dutch immigration service (IND) will not be informed about the study delay.

 If you disagree with the decision

-If you have not been granted dispensation from SPM and you do not agree, you can file an objection.
+If you haven't been granted dispensation from study progress monitoring, and you disagree with this decision, you can file an objection.
 How to file an objection is explained in the email you'll receive in response to your request for dispensation.